Pulborough Circular walk

 • On the other side of the bridge, cross a stile on the right to go onto a riverside path.
 This soon leaves the riverbank and climbs to reach a farm track.
 Follow the footpath signs around farm buildings and eventually down into Amberley Wild Brooks.
 Head south through these water meadows for 2 km, initially on a grassy path and later farm tracks.
 Turn left when you reach Amberley village.

-1. After crossing the River Arun, go over a stile on the right and up to a path heading S along the riverbank.
-In 200m the path leaves the river and reaches a farm track, where you turn right.
-In 125m bear right at the top of the rise.
+1. From the bridge you can see your onward route on the right, a path heading S along the low riverside embankment.
+Go over a stile next to a metal fieldgate onto this path.
+After crossing a stile the path goes up to a farm track, where you turn right.
+In 150m keep right where it merges with another track.
 In a further 200m follow the track round to the left by the entrance to Quell Farm House.

 2. In 150m the track swerves right and left past the last of some farm buildings, then comes to the corner of a small wood.
 Turn right as indicated onto a path going gently downhill beside the wood, then past Hayles Barn.
 At the bottom of the slope turn left along a broad grassy track.
 Finally, go through a metal fieldgate into Amberley Wildbrooks? and turn right as indicated.

 3. You will be heading S through these water meadows for the next 2 km.
-Initially the path is quite faint and overgrown in places, with plank bridges and boardwalks over some boggy stretches.
+Initially the path is quite faint and overgrown, with plank bridges and boardwalks over some boggy stretches.
 Later it widens into a broad grassy path between ditches.
 After joining a potentially waterlogged chalky farm track it swings right, then curves back to the left to head S again.

-4. Eventually you go through a side gate and climb a short slope into the picturesque village of Amberley.
-Pass between thatched cottages and turn left at the top onto Hog Lane.
-In 125m you reach the renovated Black Horse pub at the junction with East Street (ahead) and the High Street on the right.
+4. Eventually you go through a side gate and up a slope into the picturesque village of Amberley, with its many thatched cottages.
+At the top turn left into Hog Lane.
+In 125m the Black Horse pub / restaurant is at the junction with East Street (ahead) and the High Street on the right.

-This is the suggested lunch place on the Alternative Walk; the other pub is 800m away on the continuation of the Main Walk, along East Street.
+This is one of the possible lunch places; the village's other pub is 800m away on the continuation of the Main Walk, along East Street.

 5. If you are doing the Main Walk, go to §H.